The Villages, Florida: 2020 census

+2019 estimates

-As of 2019, persons under five years accounted for 0.1% of the population, persons under 18 years accounted for 0.8%, persons 65 years and over accounted for 81.6%, and 53.6% of the population was female.
+In 2019, persons under five years accounted for 0.1% of the population, and 53.6% of the population was female.
 Median household income in 2019 was $63,841.

+2018 demographics

-In 2018, the median age for both sexes in the Villages metropolitan statistical area is 67.4, with this being 29 years older than a typical American and five years older than the median age of residents in the next-oldest county in the United States, which is on the Hawaiian island of Molokai.
+In 2018, the median age for both sexes in the Villages metropolitan statistical area is 67.4, 29 years older than a typical American and five years older than the median age of residents in the next-oldest county in the United States, which is on the Hawaiian island of Molokai.

+Veteran population

 According to Politico, as of 2018, the Villages was the home of the largest veteran population anywhere in the United States that does not have a military base, with 16.3 percent of the population former military.

-Circa 2014, large groups of residents are from the Midwest and Northeast, with Staten Island supplying many of the residents.
+2010 census

 As of the 2010 United States census, there were 51,442 people, 22,511 households, and 16,721 families residing in the CDP.

 Home ownership

 In the Villages, home ownership reflects the community's status as an age-restricted retirement destination.
 According to a 2020 analysis by the Consumer Financial Protection Bureau, women purchased 468 homes compared to 406 by men, a ratio of approximately 1.15:1, indicating a higher proportion of female buyers compared to other U.S. metropolitan areas.

 A 2021 Realtor.com report noted that the average down payment for homes in the Villages was 27.1%, among the highest in the United States, with a median home list price of $366,950.